et0and/portfolio-redux/content/experiments.md

 <br>

-Small creative experiments that I have worked on outside of my design work.
+Small creative experiments that I have worked on outside of my design work

+<h3>Art</h3>

 [An Idea for a Performance](/projects/an-idea-for-a-performance) ↳ A tool for generating ideas